-- 1) Program cost for 5-term program.
+- Program cost for five-term program.
 Program fees include the campus general fee.
-Student health insurance fee will also be assessed. - 2) In addition to program fees, students will be assessed all campus fees. - MSPE students will be assessed the general graduate non-resident tuition rate, preliminary until general graduate rate is passed.
-MSPE program fees will be assessed in the Fall and Spring terms only (\$1,350 per term). - Program costs are for the 3 term program beginning with the summer term.
-Students will be assessed the same tuition and program fees for each of the 3 terms (summer 2015, Fall 2015 and Spring 2016).
+Student health insurance fee will also be assessed. - 2) In addition to program fees, students will be assessed all campus fees. - 3) MSPE students will be assessed the general graduate nonresident tuition rate, preliminary until general graduate rate is passed.
+MSPE program fees will be assessed in the fall and spring terms only (\$1,350 per term). - 4) Program costs are for the three-term program beginning with the summer term.
+Students will be assessed the same tuition and program fees for each of the three terms (Summer 2015, Fall 2015 and Spring 2016).
 In addition to the program fees, students will be assessed the campus general fee and student health insurance fee.

-On motion of Mr. Fitzgerald, seconded by Ms. Hasara, this recommendation was approved.
+On motion of Mr. Fitzgerald, seconded by Ms. Hasara, these recommendations were approved.